Dr Marion is a specialist in excessive sweating of the hands in London

 Treatment of hands sweating with Botox injections

 The patient and the doctor are sitting on each side of the examining bed, used as a table.
-Each hand is “freezed” by asking the patient to hold a pack of ice for few minutes.
+Each hand is “frozen” by asking the patient to hold a pack of ice for few minutes.
 When the patient feels that his hands are numb, the injections can start.
-Before every injection, Ethylchloride is sprayed on the site of the injection.
+Before every injection, Ethyl chloride is sprayed on the site of the injection.

-An injection of 250 units Dysport or 100 units Botox or Xeomin is injected in each palm, divided in 15 sites.
+An injection of 250 units Dysport or 100 units Botox or Xeomin is injected into each palm, divided into 15 sites.

 The treatment session last 30 minutes but the injections it selves take only 10 minutes to perform on each side.

 All the injections are performed by Dr Marion, who has a long experience in the treatment.

 There is no bleeding and the patient can go back to work after the treatment.
 The patient is asked to be gentle when using his hands during that day ( no gardening, no heavy cleaning duty, no heavy manual works)

 Take a look at what my patients say about the treatment here